 Miami’s lone two Michelin star recipient isn’t just a great date idea because a tire maker said so.
 It’s a low-lit, intimate experience where you and your date can sample some of the finest food in the world while watching a kitchen that moves like a silent precision drill team.
 Every dish here is an adventure, and so long as you both keep open minds you’ll find the seasonal creations challenging yet rewarding, much like your relationship.
 Be advised though, eating here is never cheap.
 And while we’d say it’s absolutely worth the price, maybe save it for an occasion with someone you know is worth it.

 Chef Adrianne’s Vineyard and Bar

-It wasn’t so long ago that taking your Southwest Dade sweetie out on Valentine's Day meant chain restaurant-hopping along Kendall Drive to find who had the shortest wait for a table.
+It wasn’t so long ago that taking your Southwest Dade sweetie out for dinner meant chain restaurant-hopping along Kendall Drive to find who had the shortest wait for a table.
 Those days are long gone, thanks to the arrival of Chef Adrianne’s outpost at Town & Country.
 Waterside dining doesn’t get any more romantic inland, as you kick off dinner with the best charbroiled oysters south of Biloxi set to the soothing soundtrack of the T&C fountain.
 Couples can loosen up by exploring one of South Florida’s most impressive wine lists, then splurge on something from the burrata bar and a pristine order of Mishima Reserve Wagyu Osso Bucco.